 It’s less of an issue in the IoT world, where a refrigerator, for example, reports on its temperature.
 “My refrigerator doesn’t have a bad day and accidentally send the temperature in Celsius instead of Fahrenheit.”
 Someone entering their name on a web form, however, might spell it “McCarthy,” or “MaCarthy,” or “MacCarthy,” depending on how much attention they have at that moment, and if an existing record differs from that spelling in some way, a duplicate record can be created.

 No matter what controls are in place to standardize data, the fundamental problem of identifying a unique customer persists.
 “Charlie’s record is in here six different times because he’s been entered by three different methods, but he’s really just the same person.”
-Data Quality problems are inherent in the process, and that challenge, he said, will be ongoing as long as there are still people entering information.
-“As much as you try to prevent people from putting bad data into the system, you can’t stop everybody, and when you’ve got millions of people entering information, they’re going to mess it up.”
+Data Quality challenges are inherent in the process, and those Data Quality challenges will be ongoing as long as there are still people entering information, said McCarthy: “As much as you try to prevent people from putting bad data into the system, you can’t stop everybody, and when you’ve got millions of people entering information, they’re going to mess it up.”

 A Data Company